Skip to main content

 Liquidity is a dynamic indicator that constantly shifts from high to low depending on trading activity and volume.
 When trading, market liquidity significantly impacts how quickly you can open and close positions, and how big the difference is between buying and selling prices.
 It means liquidity is one of the key factors in determining spread.
 In general, when markets become more liquid, the bid-ask spread should tighten and vice versa.
 But high liquidity does not always mean a balance between buyers and sellers.
 That is why in the case of significant imbalance, it can be more difficult to fill your order.

 When you trade, it is also important to know who you are in the market in terms of liquidity — maker or taker.
-One of the reasons is that it can affect your fees.
-On CEX.IO, there is a difference between maker fee and taker fee.

 Maker is the one who adds liquidity to the order book, creating a market and making it easier for others to buy or sell when order conditions match.
 This happens when your orders aren’t carried out immediately.
 For example, when users place a limit buy order below the current market price or a limit sell order above the current exchange rate they can be considered as crypto market makers.